xwipeoutx/xwipeoutx.github.io/_posts/2016-12-20-put-your-server-types-on-client.md

 ---
 layout: post
-title: Chaining Expressions in C#
+title: Put your server types on your client
 categories:
 - Programming
 tags:
 - c#
-- expressions
+- typescript
-- linq
+- codegen
-date: 2016-06-06 22:00:00 +1000
+date: 2016-12-20 14:00:00 +1000
 ---
-A recent gig I was involved in relied fairly heavily on code generation in order to make our client/server communications safe.
+A recent gig I was involved in relied fairly heavily on code generation in order to make our client/server communications type safe.

 We were using [TypeScript](https://www.typescriptlang.org) so a lot of our safety could be guaranteed at compile time - as long as the types were on the client.
+Since we're fallibe, and computers like doing things repetitively, we used some codegen to do thish for us.

 Our goals?

 - Generate DTOs for all models (and dependants) going to/from API controllers
 - For all enums in the models, create a way to get names, values and descriptions
-- URLs for all API endpoints.
+- Avoid TypeScript's `any` keyword, which breaks this whole approach

+I will be covering URL and client generation in another post - this is about the _types_ not the _operations_.

-## Using TypeLite
+## Generating Defintions: TypeLite

 [TypeLite](TypeLite) did the bulk of the heavy lifting for us - it had appropriate extensibility points, making it easy to customise things like camel casing and type names.

 We found the easiest thing to do was to add a command like project to our solution, and a wrapper powershell script to compile and execute it.
-This project could then just points to the assembly we wanted types for and away we go!
+This project could then just point to the assembly we wanted types for and away we go!

-Our configuration was like this:
+Here's what our generator looked like:

 ```cs
 public class Program